Non-metricity signatures on the Higgs boson signal strengths at the LHC: Ricci-based Gravity Theories and EFTs

+where $\alpha$ and $\beta$ are arbitrary parameters to be constrained experimentally, as well as $\Lambda_Q$.
+The quantities $T^{\mu \nu}$ and $T$ are the stress-energy tensor and its trace, and $q$ is the Einstein frame metric, i.e., the metric that satisfies the equations of GR coupled to a nonlinearly modified matter sector.
+In vacuum $q = g$, and GR dynamics is exactly recovered (at least for a branch of the RBG solutions \cite{BeltranJimenez:2020guo}).
+However, in the presence of matter, the deviations between $q$ and $g$ are suppressed by the scale $\Lambda_Q$, given by $\Lambda_Q = \sqrt{M_{\text{Pl}} \, \Lambda_{\text{RBG}}}$.
+Because the equations of RBG theories state that the connection is given by the Levi-Civita connection of $q$, it turns out that the non-metricity of $g$ is completely determined by these $\Lambda_Q$-suppressed corrections.
+Therefore, $\Lambda_Q$ can be regarded as both the non-metricity scale and the scale at which deviations from GR become non-perturbative, as explained in \cite{Latorre:2017uve,Delhom:2019wir}.

-It has been proven\cite{Latorre:2017uve,Delhom:2019wir,Olmo:2022rhf,Afonso:2018bpv} that the action $S$ admits a representation, the Einstein frame representation, where the gravitational sector is described by standard GR for a metric $q_{\mu\nu}$ and where, the matter sector is minimally coupled to gravity.
-In general, we can relate the metric tensor $g_{\mu\nu}$ corresponding to an arbitrary frame to the Einstein frame metric tensor, through the so-called deformation matrix $\Omega$ given by
+It has been proven\cite{Latorre:2017uve,Delhom:2019wir,Olmo:2022rhf,Afonso:2018bpv} that the action $S$ admits a representation, the Einstein frame representation (as mentioned previously), where the gravitational sector is described by standard GR for a metric $q_{\mu\nu}$ and where, the matter sector is minimally coupled to gravity.\footnote{The definition of {\it minimally coupled} in this context can be found in \cite{Delhom:2020hkb}.} In general, we can relate the metric tensor $g_{\mu\nu}$ corresponding to an arbitrary frame to the Einstein frame metric tensor, through the so-called deformation matrix $\Omega$ given by